Harrison Bader Player Props: Yankees vs. Marlins

 Harrison Bader At The Plate

-- Bader is batting .268 with 10 doubles, two triples, seven home runs and 10 walks.
+- Bader has 10 doubles, two triples, seven home runs and 10 walks while hitting .265.

-- He has homered in seven games this season (10.6%), homering in 2.8% of his trips to the plate.
+- In 10.4% of his games this season, he has gone deep, and 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.